Analysis: Income tax hike will cost DeKalb County residents $26M more this year

 State income taxes have increased to 4.95 percent from 3.75 percent.
 This chart shows how much more taxpayers in your community will pay for state government.

 This chart shows the ranking of communities by highest income taxes paid in DeKalb County

 |Ranking||Community||Zip||Average State Income Tax Increase*||Total Returns filed by Zip|

 *Assumes tax increase will meet Senate Democrats' projections.

 Organizations in this Story

-City of Dekalb • City of Genoa • City of Sandwich • City of Sycamore • Cortland Township • Dekalb County • Somonauk Township • Village of Hinckley • Village of Kingston • Village of Kirkland • Village of Malta • Village of Shabbona • Village of Waterman
+City of Dekalb • City of Genoa • City of Sandwich • City of Sycamore • Cortland Township • DeKalb County • Illinois Department of Insurance • Somonauk Township • Village of Hinckley • Village of Kingston • Village of Kirkland • Village of Malta • Village of Shabbona • Village of Waterman